Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

     * Use **head** and **tail** to examine the first and last 10 lines of the genome file.
 Now try to look at the first and last 20 lines.
     * Use **less** to look at the genome file.
 Navigate through the file with the keys listed above, then return to the Terminal.
     * Use the **man** command we learned to read about the **wc** command.
-    * Can you find out how many lines are in the genome file?
+    * Can you find out how many lines are in the genome file with the **wc** command?

     .. hidden-code-block:: bash

+        # Looking at the file
+        cat E.coli_K12_MG1655.fna
+        # Press ctrl + c to cancel the command

+        # Look at the first 10 lines (10 is the default value)
+        head E.coli_K12_MG1655.fna

+        # Look at the last 10 lines
+        tail E.coli_K12_MG1655.fna

         # Look at the first 20 lines
         head -n 20 E.coli_K12_MG1655.fna